LumoSQL/archive-lumodoc/doc/lumo-corruption-detection-and-magic.md

 > storage device.

-It is important to note that this VFS is among the very first, if not the first, of mainstream databases to recognise that all operations should be subject to
+It is important to note that this VFS is among the very first, if not the first, of mainstream databases to recognise that all read operations should be subject to validation.

 The VFS overloads the low-level Read() function like this:
 ```